Author

 - A variety of targeting options, including Javascript and Geo-targeting.

-Seamless integration with other Google products.
+- All-in-one solution, seamless integration with other Google products

 Nate Nead of SEO.co touts the efficiency of Google Optimize: